 In-place bulk import is available in Alfresco Enterprise only.
 It imports files that already exist within the repository content store.
 As no copying is required, this can result in a significant performance improvement.

 Three assumptions are made when importing content in-place.

 - The content is already at its initial repository location prior to import, and it will be not be moved during the import.

 - The in-place content must be within the tree structure of a registered content store, as

 - the default fileContentStore

-- The default fileContentStore distributes content, based on the import date (year/month/day/hour/minute).
-This avoids having thousands of files under the same root, which is inefficient both for the file system and for computing parent associations in Alfresco Content Services (among other things).
+- The default fileContentStore distributes content based on the import date (year/month/day/hour/minute).
+This avoids having thousands of file under the same root, which is inefficient both for the file system and for computing parent associations in Alfresco.

-- It is recommended you keep immediate children to a few thousands at a maximum.
+- It is recommended you keep immediate children to a few thousands maximum.

-In addition, the in-place bulk import provides support for Managing the content store.
-This allows you to select which store the content to import is to be found.
+In addition, in-place bulk import provides support for Managing the content store.
+This allows you to select under which store the content to import is to be found.